IFRCGo/ecv-toolkit/app/_action/action-26_en.md

 ### Overview

 - It is not pleasant or healthy to cough in people’s faces.
 - Coughs can transmit diseases that are carried in droplets or in air.
-- Learning how to cough properly (called ‘coughing etiquette’) is important because it is more pleasant behaviour for those around you and prevents the spread of disease.
+- Learning how to cough properly (called "coughing etiquette") is important because it is more pleasant behaviour for those around you and prevents the spread of disease.

 ### Why learn coughing etiquette?

-- Some diseases can be transmitted from one person to another in droplets of saliva or mucus or in the air.
+- Some diseases can be transmitted from one person to another in droplets of saliva or mucous or in the air.
 - This means that, when we cough, we can spread diseases that we have to other people and make them sick.
 - To avoid giving diseases to other people, cough in the recommended manner, which does not spread germs.

 ### DOs and DON’Ts